Core Security Technologies

-Core Security by HelpSystems is an American computer and network security company that provides cyber threat prevention and identity access management software products and services, including penetration testing, network traffic analysis, threat detection, privileged access management, and identity governance The company’s research arm, CoreLabs, identifies new IT security vulnerabilities, publishes public vulnerability advisories, and works with vendors to assist in eliminating the exposures they find.
+Fortra, formerly known as Core Security by HelpSystems, is an American computer and network security company that provides cyber threat prevention and identity access management software products and services, including penetration testing, network traffic analysis, threat detection, privileged access management, and identity governance The company’s research arm, CoreLabs, identifies new IT security vulnerabilities, publishes public vulnerability advisories, and works with vendors to assist in eliminating the exposures they find.

 In February 2019, HelpSystems acquired the Core Security products from SecureAuth.
-HelpSystems is a global enterprise software company working in the areas automation and cybersecurity.
+HelpSystems is a global enterprise software company working in the areas of automation and cybersecurity.

+In 2022, the company rebranded as Fortra.
+Matt Reck is CEO of the company.

 History

 In 1996, Core Security was founded in Buenos Aires, Argentina.
-One year later, the CoreLabs Research group was established and published their first advisory.
+One year later, the CoreLabs Research group was established and published its first advisory.

 Core conducted its first penetration test for a U.S. company in 1998.
-In the same year, Core Security was recognized as an "Endeavor Entrepreneur" by the Endeavor Foundation, a foundation that supports entrepreneurial projects in emerging markets.
+In the same year, Core Security was recognized as an "Endeavor Entrepreneur" by the Endeavor Foundation, which supports entrepreneurial projects in emerging markets.

-In 2000, the company's first U.S. office opened in New York, NY.
+In 2000, the company opened its first U.S. office in New York, NY.
 Two years later, Core released the first and second versions of their flagship penetration testing product, Core Impact Pro.

 In 2002, Morgan Stanley became a shareholder in Core, investing USD 1.5 million and retaining a seat on the board.

-In 2003, the company's U.S. headquarters was relocated from New York to Boston, MA.
-Five years later, Mark Hatton became the CEO of Core Security.
+In 2003, the company's U.S. headquarters were relocated from New York to Boston, and in 2009, Core added development sites in Boston and India.

+Mark Hatton was named CEO in March 2009 and served in that role until 2015.

-In 2009, Core adds development sites in Boston and India.
-One year later, Core announced the beta of its new security testing and measurement product, Core Insight.
+Core announced the beta of its new security testing and measurement product, Core Insight, in 2010.
+Core Insight 3.0 was released in 2013.

-In 2012, Core announces partnership with nCircle.
-In the same year, Core announces partnership with NT Objectives.
+In 2012, Core announced partnerships with nCircleand NT Objectives.

-In 2013, Core Security is named to the 2013 Inc. 500/5000 List.
-The firm, at the time, employed 180 people, 150 of whom are based in Buenos Aires.

-In 2014, Core Security Adds Intrinium to its Partner Program and extends its reach to the Pacific Northwest.
+In 2014, Core Security added Intrinium to its Partner Program, expanding its reach to the Pacific Northwest.
 In the same year, Core Security announced the latest version of its Core Attack Intelligence Platform.
-Also in 2014, Core Security won the Information Security Magazine and SearchSecurity.com 2014 Readers' Choice Awards for "Excellence in Vulnerability Management."

 In December 2015, Core Security was acquired by identity and access management (IAM) company Courion; in May 2016, Courion rebranded itself with the Core Security name.

+In 2022, Helpsystems rebranded to Fortra.

+Mergers and acquisitions

 In July 2016, Core Security Technologies acquired Damballa for $US 9 million.